thephpleague/uri/README.md

 * `port` with the `League\Url\Components\Port`;
 * `fragment` with the `League\Url\Components\Fragment`;

-The classes differ on how they validate the data and/or on how they format the component string.
+The classes differ on how they validate the data and/or on how they output the component string.

 ## Complex Components Classes